Frequently Asked Questions About Bioidentical Hormone Replacement Therapy

 Synthetic hormones, on the other hand do not contain the exact chemical structure as the hormones in your body.
 Synthetic hormones contain additional chemical components in order to create a formula that drug manufacturers can patent.
 This results in unnecessary and unnatural chemical components in your body.

-BHRT is available in a variety of forms, including patches, pills, pellets, injections, creams and suppositories.
+BHRT is available in a variety of forms, including pills, troches, and creams.
 Based on your hormone profile, your medical history, your lifestyle and David Sloan, Ph.D., D.N.M.’s own experience providing patients with each of these forms, you and David will work together to find the form of BHRT that works best for you.

 If you are experiencing symptoms of a hormone-related condition, there’s no way to know for sure that BHRT is right for you until you speak with David Sloan, Ph.D., D.N.M.
 David Sloan will review your symptoms, medical history and hormone profile with you to determine whether hormone imbalance or deficiency is causing your symptoms, or whether it is something else.

-Insurance policies vary greatly in regard to treatment options that are covered.
+- Insurance policies vary greatly in regard to treatment options that are covered.
+Typically, your prescriptions for bioidentical hormones are covered by health plans.
+Blood tests are also covered.
 The best option you have is to contact the clinic to determine whether your insurance is accepted, and then contact your insurance provider to make sure that BHRT is covered by your plan.

 Yes.
 After consulting with David Sloan, Ph.D., D.N.M., if BHRT is the best option for you then you will receive a prescription for specific bioidentical hormones in a specific dose and form.